Mapping class groups of Heegaard splittings

+Reducible elements of $Mod(M, \Sigma)$ defy any single classification such as that of periodic elements.
+On the one hand reducible automorphisms can have ``local'' behaviour defined by an isotopy within a proper submanifold of $M$.
+In Section~\ref{wrsect}, we show that such an automorphism exists whenever there are disks $H^-$, $H^+$ that intersect in exactly two points.
+This intersection need not be minimal, so in particular every weakly reducible Heegaard splitting contains such an element.

+The second type of reducible automorphism, described in Section~\ref{opensect}, comes from an isotopy that sweeps through the entire manifold and is defined by an open book decomposition.
+A third type is induced by a one-sided Heegaard splitting of $M$ or a structure we call a branched Heegaard splitting.
+We describe reducible automorphisms of such Heegaard splittings in Section~\ref{onesidesect}, then in Section~\ref{refsect}, we show that under reasonable conditions, every reducible automorphism is either local or induced by an open book decomposition, a one-sided Heegaard surface or a branched Heegaard surface.

+\begin{Thm} Assume $M$ is hyperbolic and $\Sigma$ is strongly irreducible.
+If $\phi \in Mod(M, \Sigma)$ is reducible and $L \subset \Sigma$ is the fixed set of $\phi$ then either $\phi$ is induced by an open book decomposition, a one-sided Heegaard splitting or a branched Heegaard splitting that defines $\Sigma$ or $\phi$ is periodic outside a submanifold $N \subset M$ whose boundary is a union of surfaces that result from maximally compressing subsurfaces of $\Sigma$ in the complement of $L$. \end{Thm}

 Finally, in Section~\ref{stabsect}, we consider the case of pseudo Anosov maps.
 In this case, we are only able to show that every stabilized Heegaard splitting has pseudo Anosov elements in its kernel.
-The problem of characterizing in general Heegaard splitings with pseudo Anosov automorphism remains open.
+The problem of characterizing in general Heegaard splittings with pseudo Anosov automorphisms remains open.